 Are you craving some fresh bread with your vegan butter?

 If you love this recipe, try pairing it with a loaf of fresh bread or one of my quick-bread recipes.
-Here are some of my favourites:
+Here are some of my favorites:

-an easy dairy-free vegan butter alternative which is super creamy, rich, and flavorful.
-It comes together quickly, and spreads beautifully over a piece of bread or toast.
+an easy dairy-free vegan butter recipr which is super creamy, rich, and flavorful.
+It comes together quickly, and best of all, it spreads and melts beautifully over a piece of bread or toast.

 - 1/4 cup + 2 tbsp raw cashews pieces